ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_SYNC.md

 Extra Args if any:
 ```

 As the script starts the geth node sync with the UC, copy the inter-process communication (`IPC`) path displayed.
 Learn more about [inter-process communication](https://en.wikipedia.org/wiki/Inter-process_communication).
-You will find the `IPC` endpoint path beside `IPC endpoint opened` in the console; copy-paste the `URL` path, so that we can use it later for contract deployment.
+You will find the `IPC` endpoint path beside `IPC endpoint opened` in the console; copy the `URL` path, so that we can use it later for contract deployment.
 The `URL` path is the (local) path to attach a geth node from which you will later deploy sample contract on the UC.

 The details below are specific to the `user` executing the script.